felipebz/ndapi/README.md

 }
 ```

-While JDAPI can be used in .NET projects after converted by ikvmc (from [IKVM.NET](http://www.ikvm.net/)), the resulting API isn't nice for .NET developers.

 The objective of this project is to implement a fully featured .NET wrapper for Oracle Forms Open API, providing a more idiomatic API for .NET developers.

 So, the same code with Ndapi would be: